mohammadrony/emarket/README.md

 ## Project Overview

 This is an e-commerce web application with a frontend, backend, and database.
 It uses Vue.js framework for frontend, Express.js framework for the backend with Node.js, and MySQL database.
-Instructions for the project setup are [here](https://github.com/mohammadrony/emarket#project-setup).
+Here is the instructions for [project setup](#project-setup).

 ### Project UI Overview